When is the Chernoff Exponent for Quantum Operations finite?: Conclusion and Open Problems

-The first one is to find tighter bound on the Chernoff bound for quantum operations.
-Notice that the bound we provided in this paper can be loose.
-Better bounds would naturally provide deeper understanding of the quantum channel discrimination.

-The second one is to generalize Li's result into quantum operational version \cite{Li2016}.
-It is very interesting to see whether the multiple Chernoff distance equals to the maximum mutual Chernoff distance also holds for quantum operations.
-This can be very difficult without deeper understanding on the Chernoff bound for two quantum operations.

-The third one is regarding LOCC Chernoff distance.
-Motivated by the discovery of a quantum Chernoff theorem for asymptotic state discrimination, LOCC Chernoff bound is introduced in \cite{CVMB2010,MW2009} to study the distinguishability of two bipartite mixed states under the constraint of local operations and classical communication (LOCC), in the limit of many copies.
-There is significant difference between LOCC Chernoff bound and normal Chernoff bound.
-Orthogonality does not indicates perfect LOCC distinguishability.
-More precisely, there exist quantum states which can not be locally distinguished perfectly with one copy but multicopy make them perfectly distinguishable by LOCC\cite{YDY12,YDY2014}.
-This behaviour is similar to the discrimination of quantum operations.
-One fundamental question regarding the LOCC Chernoff bound is still not answer: Whether this concept is faithful?
-In other words, for two quantum states which are not LOCC perfectly distinguishable, even in the limit of many copies, is the LOCC discrimination error always decays exponentially?
-The first difficulty here is we do not have characterization of LOCC distingusihability of quantum states, even this problems has been studied for more than 20 years \cite{YDY11,WSHV00,GKRS+01,BDMS+99,WAT05,HMM+06,BCJ+2015}.
+There are several open questions.
+One relates to the local operations and classical communication (LOCC)-Chernoff distance.
+Motivated by the quantum Chernoff theorem \cite{ACMMABV,NussbaumSzkola06}, the LOCC-Chernoff exponent studies the distinguishability of two bipartite mixed states under the constraint of LOCC, in the limit of many copies \cite{CVMB2010, MW2009}.
+There is a significant difference between the LOCC Chernoff exponent and the standard Chernoff exponent.
+Orthogonality does not indicate perfect LOCC distinguishability.
+More precisely, there exist quantum states which cannot be locally distinguished but multicopy makes them perfectly distinguishable \cite{YDY12, YDY2014}.
+This behavior is similar to the discrimination of quantum operations.
+A fundamental question regarding the LOCC Chernoff exponent is still not answered: For two quantum states that are not LOCC perfectly distinguishable, even in the limit of many copies, does the LOCC discrimination error always decay exponentially?
+The first difficulty is we do not have a characterization of LOCC distinguishability of quantum states, even though this problem has been studied for more than 20 years \cite{YDY11, WSHV00, GKRS+01, BDMS+99, WAT05, HMM+06, BCJ+2015}.

+We thank the editor and the anonymous reviewers whose comments have greatly improved this manuscript.
+This work is supported by ARC Discovery Early Career Researcher Award DE180100156 and ARC Discovery Program DP210102449.